acat22/imgrd/README.md

 options:
 **referrer** - the webpage where the image was seen. if you know it, provide
 **load** - if to download the image or not, default: true.
-Put it to false only with 'check: true' when you want only to check the image.
+Put it to false only with **check: true** when you want only to check the image.
 **check** - check image before downloading, default: false.
+It returns image type, image size and raw mime-type output.
 If set to true and the check fails, then load operation won't be executed.
 **cookies** - use cookies, default: true.
 Put to false for better performance, but some websites may refuse to give you the image.
 **cookiefile** - full path to your cookiefile